siavashadpey/rebalance/README.rst

                     <h3 class="ui header">Make a driver file:</h3>

                     <p> The driver file is where we create our portfolio.
 We specify all of its assets and the available cash we have to invest. </p>
+		    <p> Follow the steps below for a detailed description.
+Alternatively, you can simply modify
+		    <a href="https://github.com/siavashadpey/rebalance/blob/master/rebalance/portfolio_examply.py/">the example driver file</a>.

 .. code-block:: bash